Flexing RISC-V Instruction Subset Processors to Extreme Edge: Methodology of RISSP Generation

+RISC-V \cite{b31} is one of the most popular ISAs that is rapidly established in various embedded domains.
+A key design principle of the RISC-V ISA is its modularity allowing computer architects to design custom processors based on the requirements of the target application.
+Additionally, the built-in support for custom instructions offers a significant advantage compared to other ISAs.
 While a modular ISA allows independent instruction groups to be separated and combined based on the application requirements, the modularity of the ISA implementation depends on how these instruction groups or extensions are designed in hardware.
 It is important to note that a modular ISA does not necessarily infer that the underlying implementation of the ISA is modular.
 Unless the ISA implementation inherently supports ``instruction-level modularity'', the only way to remove a subset of the ISA is to modify the actual RTL design.
 However, removing support for a subset of the ISA from the actual ISA implementation is not straightforward and requires a deep understanding of the RTL implementation of the processor supporting the ISA.
-This process may introduce errors in the design and extensive verification is necessary to ensure that the modifications maintain the initial functionality.
+This process may introduce errors in the design and extensive verification is necessary to ensure that the modifications maintain the functionality.

 One of the key benefits of this work is to enhance the instruction-level modularity of the ISA implementation by defining instructions as independent, fully functional, pre-verified RTL blocks.